ThinkEQ/assembly-solutions-ltd/src/pages/news/investing-in-staff-training-custom-cable-assemblies.md

         We are currently providing training to a selection of new starters who have joined our [Cable Assembly](www.assembly-solutions.com/cable-assembly) department after significant growth in this product area.
 We have recruited 5 new production operators to support the work load, and over the next 4 weeks they will learn the skills of how to manufacture [custom cable assemblies](www.assembly-solutions.com/cable-assemblies) and understand the standards that every product must be made to.

         A lot of our training is done in-house by our qualified and well experienced cable assembly Technicians.
 By training in-house, we can work with real projects that are passing through production, showing staff how a cable assembly is made from start to finish.
-The training journey starts right at the beginning with the CAD drawing, specification, wire list, parts list and work instructions which are all custom created by our Engineering Team.
+The training journey starts right at the beginning with the CAD drawing, specification, wire list, parts list and work instructions which are all custom created by our Technical & Engineering Team.

         **Benefits of Cable Assembly Training**